Current Students Register now in MyVCCCD.

 - Registration dates are listed on the Registration Calendar.

-- Students may log onto MyVCCCD to view their priority registration date as of the first date listed on the Registration Calendar, which is typically about a month before registration begins.
+- Current students may log onto MyVCCCD to view their priority registration date as of the first date listed on the Registration Calendar, which is typically about a month before registration begins.
 Notice of assigned registration dates is also emailed to all students at their @my.vcccd.edu account.
 Registration dates are determined by Enrollment Priority which is outlined in detail in the Moorpark College Catalog.

 Students with a financial hold or other obligation will not be allowed to add/drop a class on-line using MyVCCCD.